University of Paris: 1970: Dissolution

 Following the disruption, de Gaulle appointed Edgar Faure as minister of education; Faure was assigned to prepare a legislative proposal for reform of the French university system, with the help of academics.
 Their proposal was adopted on 12 November 1968; in accordance with the new law, the faculties of the University of Paris were to reorganize themselves.
-This led to the division of the University of Paris into 13 universities.
+This led to the division of the University of Paris into 13 universities, largely keeping faculties intact.
+Thus the new universities were mostly specialized by academic discipline.

-In 2017, Paris 4 and Paris 6 universities merged to form the Sorbonne University.
-In 2019, Paris 5 and Paris 7 universities merged to form the new Paris Cité University, leaving the number of successor universities at 11.
+In 2017, Paris IV and Paris VI universities merged to form the Sorbonne University.
+In 2019, Paris V and Paris VII universities merged to form the new Paris Cité University, leaving the number of successor universities at 11.

 The successor universities to the University of Paris are now split over of the Île-de-France region.

 Most of these successor universities have joined several groups of universities and higher education institutions in the Paris region, created in the 2010s.